xenify-io/litepaper/README.md

 - Yes, there are several ways to participate with Xenify, including:

   - Utilise the Xenify aggregator to perform seamless single-click swaps and earn XNF in the process.
-  - Engage in direct burns of XEN or YSL to acquire XNF.
+  - Engage in direct burns of vXEN or YSL to acquire XNF.
   - Lock XNF tokens to earn native chain tokens such as ETH, BNB, and MATIC.
   - Contribute to the protocol's growth through community initiatives.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ What happens if there are no token swaps or burns during a daily cycle?
-  - In the unlikely event that a cycle passes without any swaps on Xenify and no users burning either XEN or YSL, the daily XNF cycle distribution will not occur.
+  - In the unlikely event that a cycle passes without any swaps on Xenify and no users burning either vXEN or YSL, the daily XNF cycle distribution will not occur.
 The XNF tokens that were due to be distributed during this cycle won't be minted.
 Consequently, the overall supply of XNF will be reduced by the number intended for distribution in that cycle.
 For instance, if the daily allocation for a cycle was set at 20,000 XNF, and no swaps or burns take place during that cycle, then these 20,000 XNF will neither be minted nor distributed.
 Instead, the total supply of XNF will be reduced by 20,000 XNF at the end of the cycle.

   - But what if a cycle passes where only swaps are undertaken and no burns occur?
 Well, In this scenario, the designated daily XNF for distribution will be apportioned among the participants of the swap.
 For instance, if the daily allocation for a cycle is set at 20,000 XNF, and swaps are performed without any burns occurring during that cycle, then the full allocation of 20,000 XNF will be minted and distributed amongst the swap participants.